Tenants - FAQs

 Should you have any questions that can’t be answered on the spot, we will follow up so you are able to make a fully-informed decision about the property.

 “Do I need to pay a deposit?”

-A deposit equivalent to six weeks' rent must be paid in cleared funds when you sign the tenancy agreement and is held by Princess Park Estates as Stakeholder for the duration of the tenancy in accordance with the terms of the tenancy agreement and where applicable Princess Park Estates will register the deposit monies with a deposit protection scheme on the landlord's behalf.
+A deposit equivalent to 5 weeks rent (or in the case of rental income of more than £50,000 per annum, then 6 weeks rent) must be paid in clear funds when you sign the tenancy agreement and is held by Princess Park Estates as Stakeholder for the duration of the tenancy agreement and where applicable Princess Park Estates will register the deposit monies with a deposit protection scheme on the landlord’s behalf.

 “What does the Inventory process involve?”

 This is a list of every item contained within a property and its condition.
 It is advisable for tenants to check each item on the list before signing any contracts, and often people take photographic evidence to give extra protection and avoid unnecessary disagreement further down the line.
 The inventory will be key in determining how much of your deposit you retain at the end of a tenancy.

 Landlords will typically schedule regular quarterly checks to assess the condition of the property and the items contained.

 When you leave the property, you will have the option to run through the inventory checklist.
 If any damage to items has occurred since the beginning of your tenancy, then you will need to agree on repair costs or replacements.

 You should have no problem retaining your full deposit if you are up-to-date with your rent and your Landlord is satisfied with the condition of your property.

 “If I have any problems during my tenancy who do I speak to?”